-Reduce their landscape water use by replacing their water thirsty grass with landscape materials that are appropriate for our desert climate.
+Reduce your landscape water use by replacing your water thirsty grass with landscape materials that are appropriate for our desert climate.
 If you currently have a landscape consisting of grass, converting it into an attractive low-water using landscape is one of the best ways to conserve water and energy, save money on your water bill, and create a landscape that is much easier to maintain.

 Other Rebate Program

-In addition to the Turf Rebate Program, the City is now offering rebates for the items listed below.
-To qualify purchases must be made after July 1st and may be allowed up to June 30th depending on availability of funding.
+In addition to the Turf Rebate Program, the City is now offering rebates for the items listed below:

 - Smart Irrigation Controller: $175